zkreitzer/rt-dedvp/README.md

 ## Build and Setup Instructions

-**Important:** At this time there are no FPGA project files, HDL sources, or software utilities in the repository, and therefore there are **no build or setup steps** that can be executed directly from this codebase.
+**Important:** The repository currently contains **only scaffolding/example** HDL, firmware, and software files; there is no complete, validated FPGA design or host toolchain that can be built and run end-to-end.
+As such, there are still no fully defined build or setup steps that produce a working ASOC readout system.

+### Quick Start Checklist (First Week)

+If you are new to the project and have roughly your first week to ramp up, this checklist provides a practical path:

+1. **Clone and skim:** Clone the repository and skim this `README.md` to get a sense of the goals and directory layout.
+2. **Read key NALU docs:** In `docs/`, read the ASOCv3 Quick Start Guide and Product Sheet carefully; skim the NaluScope manual and measurement results to see example performance.
+3. **Review the schedule:** Open `docs/PROJECT_SCHEDULE.md` and identify which phase and tasks line up with your role and timeline.
+4. **Browse templates for your area:** Open the example files listed in the "3.
+Understand the Example/Template Structure" subsection below that match your focus (FPGA, firmware, DAQ, analysis, or documentation) and read the comments/TODOs.
+5. **Meet with your mentor:** Discuss the schedule and choose one small, concrete first task (e.g., filling out one Markdown template or replacing an example source file with a minimal working implementation).
+6. **Capture questions:** Keep a running notes document with questions and observations so they can be turned into updates to this README, template docs, or the FAQ over time.

-When FPGA and ASIC support files are added, this section is intended to document, at minimum:
+As real FPGA and ASIC support files are added, this section is intended to document, at minimum:

 - Required FPGA toolchain(s) and versions (e.g., the specific vendor tools used with the A3PE prototype kit)
 - Project directory layout for HDL, constraints, and simulation
 - Steps to synthesize, implement, and program the target FPGA
 - Any companion software or scripts required for ASOC configuration and data readout

-Until those artifacts are present, this repository should be treated as a documentation archive and planning space.
+Until those artifacts are present, this repository should be treated primarily as a documentation archive, vendor reference snapshot, and planning space.

+## Getting Started for New Contributors

+This section is intended to help a new Virginia Tech student or SwRI engineer clone the repository, understand what exists today, and see how to begin contributing.

+### 1. Read Essential Background and NALU Documentation

+1. Skim this `README.md` to understand the overall goals and repository layout.
+2. In `docs/`, read (in roughly this order):
+   - `ASOCv3 Quick Start Guide.pdf`
+   - `ASoCv3 Product Sheet.pdf`
+   - `NaluScope.0.22.3.-.ASoCv3.User.Manual.pdf`
+   - `Measurement_results_for_the_ASoC_V3_A_High_Performance_Waveform_Digitizer_System-on-Chip.pdf`
+   - `1-s2.0-S0168900219304462-main.pdf`
+3. Skim `a3pe_proto_kit_ug.pdf` to understand the FPGA prototype platform.

+### 2. Set Up Tools and Explore NALU Software

+1. Ensure you can open the NALU PDFs on your development machine.
+2. Work with your mentor to install the FPGA toolchain for the A3PE/ProASIC3E prototype kit (exact tools and versions may depend on institutional licensing and current lab practice).
+3. Set up a Python environment (and Rust if relevant) suitable for running or exploring the NALU examples.
+4. Explore the NALU software snapshots under `external/nalu/`:
+   - `ft60x-rs-main/` – Rust FT60x library that may be used for high-throughput
+     DAQ from FT60x-based USB links.
+   - `naluexamples-main/` – Python example code illustrating how NALU software stacks are used in practice.
+   - `nalusupport-main/` – Offline copy of NALU’s support site and docs.

+### 3. Understand the Example/Template Structure

+Walk through the scaffolded directories to see where future work belongs:

+- `fpga/` – Read comments in:
+  - `fpga/src/asoc_fpga_top_example.v`
+  - `fpga/constr/asoc_fpga_constraints_example.sdc`
+  - `fpga/sim/asoc_readout_tb_example.v`
+  - `fpga/projects/a3pe_proto_kit/a3pe_proto_kit_project_example.tcl`
+- `firmware/` – Read:
+  - `firmware/src/asoc_firmware_example.c`
+  - `firmware/platform/platform_config_example.h`
+- `software/` – Read:
+  - `software/daq/daq_example.py`
+  - `software/analysis/analysis_example.py`
+- `docs/` – Review templates in:
+  - `docs/hardware/hardware_overview_example.md`
+  - `docs/fpga/fpga_design_notes_example.md`
+  - `docs/experiments/experiment_log_example.md`

+These files intentionally include detailed comments and TODOs indicating where real implementation and documentation should be added.

+### 4. Review the Project Schedule and Identify Your Role

+Open `docs/PROJECT_SCHEDULE.md` and review the proposed phases and tasks.
+Work with your mentor or project lead to:

+- Map your contribution to specific phases (design, implementation, characterization).
+- Select one or more focus areas (FPGA, firmware, DAQ software, analysis, hardware/experiment documentation).

+### 5. Make Your First Contribution

+Depending on your focus area, typical first contributions might be:

+- **FPGA:**
+  - Replace `asoc_fpga_top_example.v` with a real top-level module tailored to your hardware and ASOC interface.
+  - Start populating real constraint files in `fpga/constr/`.
+- **Firmware:**
+  - Replace the example firmware files with minimal code that can communicate with ASOC (e.g., configure a small set of registers and verify behavior on the bench).
+- **DAQ software:**
+  - Extend `software/daq/daq_example.py` into a script that can connect to hardware (or a simulator) and log test data.
+- **Analysis:**
+  - Replace `software/analysis/analysis_example.py` with a basic analysis script that reads example data and produces first-pass plots.
+- **Documentation:**
+  - Flesh out one of the example documents under `docs/hardware/`, `docs/fpga/`, or `docs/experiments/` with details from your lab setup or experiment plan.

+Coordinate with your mentor before pushing changes so that work remains aligned with overall project goals.

+## Common Pitfalls and Tips for Success

+Engineering teams new to ASOC- and FPGA-based readout projects often run into similar issues.
+A few to watch for:

+- **Treating example files as finished designs.** Everything under `fpga/`, `firmware/`, `software/`, and `docs/*` Markdown is scaffolding.
+Use it as a starting point, but plan to replace or extend it with real implementations and lab-specific documentation.
+- **Deferring clock-domain planning.** ASOC, FPGA fabric, and high-speed links may all run in different clock domains.
+Plan clock domain crossings early (see `docs/fpga/fpga_design_notes_example.md` and comments in `fpga/src/asoc_fpga_top_example.v`) instead of relying on vendor defaults.
+- **Under-constraining the design.** The example SDC file in `fpga/constr/` shows where to capture clock, I/O standard, and pin constraints.
+Real designs must specify these accurately to avoid "it works sometimes" behavior in the lab.
+- **Not recording configurations.** When running experiments, always log ASOC configuration, firmware/bitstream versions, and DAQ settings using the templates in `docs/experiments/`.
+This makes it much easier to reproduce results and diagnose issues.
+- **Diverging from NALU patterns unnecessarily.** Before inventing a new DAQ or control API, review the examples in `external/nalu/naluexamples-main/` and the NaluScope manual.
+Aligning with established workflows reduces integration risk.
+- **Working in isolation.** Use `docs/PROJECT_SCHEDULE.md` and the templates in `docs/hardware/`, `docs/fpga/`, and `docs/experiments/` to coordinate FPGA, firmware, DAQ, and analysis work so that interfaces and file formats evolve together.

 ## Contributing

 Because this repository supports an ongoing research collaboration between Virginia Tech and SwRI, contributions are primarily expected from team members at these institutions.

 If you are part of the project team:

-- Coordinate with the designated project leads at your institution before introducing new subdirectories (e.g., `fpga/`, `asic/`, `software/`).
+- Coordinate with the designated project leads at your institution before introducing new subdirectories or major architecture changes.
-- Use descriptive commit messages and keep related changes grouped logically (for example, ASIC register-map updates together with corresponding FPGA interface changes, once those files exist).
+- Use descriptive commit messages and keep related changes grouped logically (for example, ASOC register-map updates together with corresponding FPGA interface changes, once those files exist).
 - When FPGA/HDL content is added, follow any coding standards, directory conventions, or review processes established by the team (to be documented here as they are formalized).

 If you are external to the collaboration and interested in this work, please contact the project team at Virginia Tech or SwRI through their official channels before proposing changes.

+## Frequently Asked Questions (FAQ)

+**Q1.
+Which NALU software components should I look at first?**

+- For **hardware usage and configuration patterns**, start with:
+  - `docs/ASOCv3 Quick Start Guide.pdf`
+  - `docs/ASoCv3 Product Sheet.pdf`
+  - `docs/NaluScope.0.22.3.-.ASoCv3.User.Manual.pdf`
+- For **example code**, explore the snapshots under `external/nalu/`:
+  - `naluexamples-main/` for Python examples and typical DAQ workflows.
+  - `ft60x-rs-main/` for Rust-based FT60x data-path examples.
+  - `nalusupport-main/` for additional documentation mirrored from NALU's support site.

+**Q2.
+Can I program hardware and run a full ASOC readout system directly from this repository today?**

+Not yet.
+As of November 2025 this repository intentionally contains **documentation plus scaffolding/example files only**.
+It does *not* include a validated FPGA bitstream, firmware image, or DAQ application that can be built and run end-to-end without additional design work.

+**Q3.
+How should FPGA, firmware, and DAQ developers coordinate their work?**

+- Use `docs/fpga/fpga_design_notes_example.md` to document interfaces,
+  register maps, and timing assumptions.
+- Use `firmware/platform/platform_config_example.h` (or its replacement) to capture platform-specific mappings that both firmware and FPGA engineers agree on.
+- Use the experiment and hardware templates under `docs/` to document how data is produced and consumed.
+- Refer to `docs/PROJECT_SCHEDULE.md` when assigning tasks, so milestones across FPGA, firmware, DAQ, and analysis stay aligned.

+**Q4.
+Where do I find technical details like timing diagrams and performance targets?**

+- **Timing and usage examples:** `docs/ASOCv3 Quick Start Guide.pdf`
+- **Electrical and functional specifications:** `docs/ASoCv3 Product Sheet.pdf`
+- **Measured performance and example results:**
+  - `docs/Measurement_results_for_the_ASoC_V3_A_High_Performance_Waveform_Digitizer_System-on-Chip.pdf`
+  - `docs/1-s2.0-S0168900219304462-main.pdf`

+**Q5.
+What should I do if documentation seems incomplete or I discover something new?**

+Treat the repository documentation as a living resource:

+- Add or update sections in the Markdown templates under `docs/` to capture what you learned.
+- Propose edits to this `README.md` (especially the Getting Started, Pitfalls, and FAQ sections) so the next student or engineer benefits from your experience.
+- Coordinate changes with your mentor or project lead to keep the shared documentation consistent.

 ## Future Directions